jerm-wb/obsidian/Learning/AWS Cloud Practitioner.md

 - Region is global and is made up of two or more AZs
 - An AZ is made up of multiple data centers
 - Multi-AZ deployments provide high availability
+# Reviewing Edge Locations and Local Zones
+## Latency
+- In layman's terms: the amount of time a website takes to load
+- More accurately: the time that passes between a users request and the resulting response
+- Low latency > High latency
+## Local Zones
+- Place AWS services closer to end-users
+- Facilitates lower latency
+- Extensions of AWS Regions
+## Edge Locations
+- Aren't used to launch resources, but instead cache content for quicker viewing
+- Delivered by Cloudfront
+- More edge locations than AZs, due to use of the AWS backbone network
+## Exam Tips
+- An edge location ensures low latency by placing content closer to users
+- A local zone is an extension of a region which is closer to end-users
+# Introducing the Frameworks
+## Cloud Adoption Framework Overview
+### Perspectives and Foundational Capabilities

+	h